adir-ch/chat-agent/README.md

 This script will:
 - Start profile service (port 8080)
 - Start search service (port 8090)

+use the `run_ai_agent.sh` script to start the backend services:

 - Set up Python virtual environment for agent service
 - Install Python dependencies
 - Start agent service (port 8070, model: local by default)
+- If you need to change the prompts, edit prompts.py and stop and start the ai agent
+- If you need to change the config, edit config.json and stop and start the ai agent

 All services run in the background with timestamped log files in `./logs/`.